OpenConceptLab/oclfhir/README.md

 should be turned off by setting the increaseMaintenanceRelease variable to false on the Run stage "Release" popup in other cases.

 You also need to create a deployment release [here](https://ci.openmrs.org/deploy/createDeploymentVersion.action?deploymentProjectId=205619205).
-Please make sure the release version matches the version defined in core/__init__.py (except the extended GIT SHA in the release version).
+Please make sure the release version matches the version defined in pom.xml (except the extended GIT SHA in the release version).

 ### Deployment